PX4/PX4-containers/docker/px4-dev/README.md

 ## Running ##

-If you like to run the container and use the Firmware source from outside, use the following command and specify the right volume mapping.
+If you like to run the container and use the Firmware source from outside, use the following command and specify the appropriate volume mapping for your machine.

 TODO: need to add ports to connect QGC